 Our Faculty180 system team, Lisa Taft and Kelli Bruggeman, are available by phone, via email, or to meet in person.
-As fall approaches, they will set up drop-in session in the Learning Commons.
+They have scheduled drop-in session in the Learning Commons- see “Drop In Sessions” link to the right.
 This year, they have met with a number of departments to conduct 30-minute Faculty180 demonstrations and answer questions.
-Lisa and Kelli will be reaching out to departments over the next few weeks to explore coming to department meetings.
+Lisa and Kelli can meet with faculty individually or attend departmental meetings.
 If you have questions, comments, or suggestions, please email email@example.com.

 How was Faculty180 chosen?

 In summer 2015, a working group comprised of faculty and staff members of each school ( at least one faculty member, one staff member, and one associate or assistant dean from each school) reviewed various software management systems for evaluation and promotion processes (e.g. faculty activity report, annual evaluation, rank and tenure, mid-probationary review, Senior Lecturer promotion and renewable term Lecturer reappointment).
 Information Technology assisted with the review of the software systems.
 The group identified the top three possible vendors – Faculty 180, Digital Measures, and Lyterati.
 In January of 2016, representatives from each of the three potential vendors were on campus for two days to present demonstrations and answer questions.
 A survey of attendees was conducted.
 Video demonstrations were also made available for the community to review through February.